HennepinCounty/ed-hcds-components/primitives/readme.md

 The primitives \_{name}.scss files are all written in vanilla CSS.
 The SCSS extension allows them to be imported into index.scss and then compiled into a single CSS file.

-Primitives must be compiled by SASS in this order:
+Must be compiled by SASS in this order:

 ```
-// Base styles
+// Primitives
 @forward "./reset";
 @forward "./visually-hidden";
 @forward "./colors";
 @forward "./colorsSemantic";
+@forward "./height";
 @forward "./typography";
 @forward "./shadows";
+@forward "./borderSize";
 @forward "./borderRadius";

-// Layout and utilities
+@forward "./borderStyle";
 @forward "./spacing";

+// Utilities
+@forward "../utiltities/width";
+@forward "../utiltities/gap";
+@forward "../utiltities/flex";
-@forward "./margin";
+@forward "../utiltities/margin";
-@forward "./padding";
+@forward "../utiltities/padding";
-@forward "./grid";
+@forward "../utiltities/grid";

 // Icons
 @forward "./icons";

 // Components

+// Used in other components
+@forward "../components/buttons/button.css";
+@forward "../components/textInput/textInput.css";

+// Add if desired
+@forward "../components/modal/modal.css";
-@forward "../buttons/button.css";
+@forward "../components/alertBanner/alert.css";

 ```

-Importing in this order is necessary so that variables get declared in early, and classes using variables are declared later.
+Importing in this order is necessary so that CSS variables get declared at the start of the file, and classes using those variables are declared later.

+It's also necessary to import components like buttons before other classes that use those components, like modals and alerts.

 # Primitive descriptions

-## Base styles
+## Tokens

-These styles are foundational styles that components are built upon.
-In atomic design, these might be considered sub-atomic elements
+These are foundational styles that components are built upon.

 ### Reset

-This file removes margin from basic HTML elements, adds `box-sizing: border-box;` to elements to make sizing calculations more intuitive
+This file removes margin from basic HTML elements, adds `box-sizing: border-box;` to elements to make sizing calculations more intuitive.

 ### Visually hidden